This is the comprehensive introduction to B2B SEO—so you might want to read this one over lunch. Here’s the executive summary:

 If you’ve pulled all this keyword research from your industry, you’re probably sitting on thousands of keywords.
 Maybe even tens of thousands.

-Time to whittle that sucker down.
+Time to whittle that list down.

 The real job here is to take inventory of what people are really looking for.
 The keywords just give you an idea of the vocabulary your market uses.

-You need to look past that, and start grouping these keywords by search intent.
+These buckets are helpful, but true strategists go deeper than this.
 As you go through those keywords, take note of the specific intents that people have.
 For example, people looking for “best building automation systems” are probably on the hunt for multiple BAS options.
 People looking for “improve office air quality” are looking for tips to, well, improve the air quality in their office.

 Best practices for B2B keyword research